kinigitbyday/rainbowify/README.md

 You'll need:

 - Octave
 - The octave-image package
 - ImageMagick

-You can use MATLAB instead of Octave, I guess, but I haven't tested if something breaks when doing this.
+You can use MATLAB instead of Octave, I guess, but I don't know if something breaks when doing this.

 Usage - for dummies (like me)!